-The Muir Trust was founded in 1997 and provides an endowment for a short residency programme to support established artists in the field of visual and applied arts as Artist in Residence at Bucks County Museum on a biennial basis.
+The Muir Trust was founded in 1997 by local artist Jane Muir, in memory of her husband, Alastair.
+It provides an endowment for a short residency programme to support established artists in the field of visual and applied arts as Artist in Residence at Bucks County Museum on a biennial basis.

 In practical terms the purpose of the residency is to widen the artistic experience and deepen the understanding of the general public, local artists and students through direct contact with an established working artist.
 It also provides the opportunity for an artist with a developed style to experiment and take their work in new directions.

 The Residency is followed by a selling exhibition of work at the museum.

 The Residency is administered by the Curator of Art at Bucks County Museum.

 The Muir Trust is delighted to announce that the 12th artist in residence will be Katie Surridge, a mixed media artist specialising in metal casting.

 The Residency will take place at the museum from 18 September – 18 October 2019 and the Residency exhibition will open on 9 November 2019.